watkincw/MARS-React-Redux/README.md

 ### WARNING:
  !!!
 This project DOES NOT follow best practices for index.js and App.js files !!!
+The files are also very messy.
+This project does not represent how I would normally structure/layout a React project. !!!

 # Getting Started with Create React App